 Potential music majors are admitted to the program following a holistic examination that includes an audition, interview, and singing diagnostic exam.
 We are an accredited institutional member of the National Association of Schools of Music.
-The music major is directed through the Music Division in the Department of Fine and Performing Arts at Elizabethtown College.
+The music major is directed through the Department of Music in the Division of Fine and Performing Arts at Elizabethtown College.

 As a music student, you’ll take a wide variety of music classes including coursework in music theory, music history, piano, aural skills, private lessons, and conducting.
 Additionally, you will have opportunities to participate in chamber and large music ensembles, including symphonic band, jazz band, orchestra, and choir.
-Continuous practice and immersion in music leads to enhanced academic engagement and musical performance.
-Your experience within the Music Division culminates in a senior recital, seminar in musicology, and internship opportunities.
+Continuous practice and immersion in music lead to enhanced academic engagement and musical performance.
+Your experience within the Department of Music culminates in a senior recital, seminar in musicology, and internship opportunities.